ozanichkovsky/mongodb-sql-syntax-cli/README.md

 ### Testing ###

-All *.php fileds are unit tested in src/ directory except Command\MongjSqlCommand which is quite difficult to test because of need to mock a lot of services.
+All *.php files are unit tested in src/ directory.
+Coverage is 100%.